virtualscienceforum/virtualscienceforum/long_range_colloquium.md

 <!-- Registration iframe for copypasting
 <iframe width="100%" height="940" src="<URL>" frameborder="0" marginheight="0" marginwidth="0" style="overflow-x:hidden"></iframe>
 -->

-### Titus Neupert, University of Zürich

-5 August 2020, 1:30 PM ET (19:30 CEST)

-> #### Exceptional Topological Insulators
->
-> Since their discovery, three-dimensional topological insulators have become the focal point for research on topological quantum matter.
-Their key feature are conducting surface states resembling a single species of gapless Dirac electrons.
-Transcending the realm of quantum matter, the topological insulator phase has since been realized in many different settings including metamaterials, such as photonic and phononic crystals.
->
-> Most of such metamaterial platforms are accidentally or tunably lossy, such that their effective Hamiltonian description involves non-Hermitian terms due to the lack of energy conservation.
-The same holds for interacting electronic quantum systems in which quasiparticles attain a finite lifetime, for instance.
-Starting from the initial classification of topological matter based on Hermitian Hamiltonians, the study of systems with non-negligible loss and gain calls for an extension to non-Hermitian topological matter.
->
-> In this colloquium, I will introduce the exceptional topological insulator (ETI), a three-dimensional non-Hermitian topological state of matter that features exotic non-Hermitian surface states which can only exist within the three-dimensional topological bulk embedding.
-I will show how this phase can evolve from a Weyl semimetal or Hermitian three-dimensional topological insulator close to criticality when quasiparticles acquire a finite lifetime.
-The ETI does not require any symmetry to be stabilized.
-It is characterized by a bulk energy point gap, and exhibits robust surface states that cover the bulk gap as a single sheet of complex eigenvalues or with a single surface exceptional point.
-The ETI can be induced in genuine solid-state and metamaterial systems, thereby setting a paradigm for non-Hermitian topological matter.

 ### Mohammad Hafezi, University of Maryland and JQI